 Jodi Elizabeth Jacobs is the owner and photographer of J. Elizabeth Portraiture.
 She has an extensive background in film production and directing.
 Her love of photography is grounded in storytelling, which hails from her studies at the University of Southern California's intense producing and directing program.
 At USC Jodi learned the art of cinematography and storytelling, enabling her to combine the two, bringing your unique story to picture where photography is just the beginning.
-She has a very artistic style appealing to a high end audience.
-While she will pose you to appear natural, she also has a knack for emphasizing on candid moments.
+While she will pose you to appear natural, she has a knack for emphasizing candid moments.
 Jodi is also the in-house photographer for the distinguished Jonathan Club.